Fire and rescue services

 Police and military checkpoints are common.
 You may need to provide identification documents at checkpoints.

-Service stations are limited in rural areas.
+Fuel stations can car repair services are limited in rural areas.

 To stay safe when driving: